undkonsorten/addressmgmt/Documentation_New/source/Introduction/Introduction.rst

 It's build with love and

-* is based on extbase & fluid
+* it's based on extbase & fluid
 * it's easy to use and understand
 * working with TYPO3 core elements (like *sys categories* and *fe users*)
 * it's tested and impoved on mulitple live websites